wiicode/cybersecurity-framework/bronze-controls/phishing.md

 ### **Protect your devices from malware**

 Malware is often hidden in phishing emails, or in websites that they link to.
-[Well configured devices](/guidance/end-user-device-security) and good end point *defenses* can stop malware installing, even if the email is clicked.
+[Well configured devices](/silver-training/end-user-device-guidance) and good end point *defenses* can stop malware installing, even if the email is clicked.
 There are many other *defenses* against malware and you will need to consider your security needs and ways of working to ensure a good approach.
-Some *defenses* are specific to particular threats (such as [disabling macros](/guidance/macro-security-microsoft-office)) and some may not be appropriate for all devices (anti-malware software may be pre-installed on some devices and [not needed on others](/blog-post/av-or-not-av)).
+Some *defenses* are specific to particular threats (such as [disabling macros](/bronze-controls/macro-security-for-microsoft-office) and some may not be appropriate for all devices (anti-malware software may be pre-installed on some devices and not needed on others.
 Finally, the impact of malware on your wider system will depend on how your system has been set up.
-For more information, see our [security design principles](/collection/cyber-security-design-principles/reducing-the-impact-of-compromise).
+For more information, see our [security design principles](/bronze-training/background-boards/board-planning-response).

 **How do I do this?**

 -   Prevent attackers from using known vulnerabilities by only using supported software and devices.
 Make sure that software and devices are always kept up to date with the latest patches.
 -   Prevent users accidentally installing malware from a phishing email, by limiting administrator accounts to those who need those privileges.
 People with administrator accounts should not use these accounts to check email or browse the web.
--   Read the *BCSF*'s [End user device (EUD) security guidance](/guidance/end-user-device-security).
+-   Read the *BCSF*'s [End user device (EUD) security guidance](/silver-training/end-user-device-guidance).

 ### **Protect your users from malicious websites**